Cheyenne Tyler Jacobs

 In pop culture, a red flag is a sign or behavior that indicates a relationship might be toxic or unhealthy.
 Oftentimes, red flags can be deal breakers in dating or a relationship, yet we all know someone who has been or is currently in a relationship littered with red flags.
 That someone could even be yourself.

 While we set boundaries and standards we create for ourselves, some just seem not to hold!
 What we do not realize is the lack of boundaries in our lives leads to burnout, resentment, and harm.
-The lack of boundaries isn’t not limited to intimate partnerships but can also impact all relationships from employment, family, and even friendships.
+The lack of boundaries isn’t limited to intimate partnerships but can also impact all relationships from employment, to family, and even friendships.
 All the connections and relationships we build over our lives need trust and respect.

 Learning Outcomes